 September 21, 2012: The US Department of Transportation is in the home stretch on issuing its interpretation and guidance on how states can implement the Transportation Alternatives portion of MAP-21.
 We worked with America Bikes to coordinate a national sign-on letter to USDOT on critical guidance issues, including the Safe Routes to School coordinators and match.

 September 18, 2012: The Institute of Medicine has created a committee to develop recommendations on making schools a focal point for reducing obesity and making physical activity a part of daily life.
-The National Partnership has submitted recommendations specific to Safe Routes to School to the Committee.
+The Safe Routes Partnership has submitted recommendations specific to Safe Routes to School to the Committee.

 Taking the fate of Safe Routes to School into our hands